ploomber/doc/doc/apps/quarto.md

 # Quarto

 You can deploy [Quarto](https://quarto.org/) projects to Ploomber Cloud.
+First, create an [account](https://platform.ploomber.io/register).

+We currently
-We currently support the following types of projects: website, blog, manuscript, and confluence.
+support the following types of projects: website, blog, manuscript, and confluence.

 Let's create a new website and put it under `myproject/` (you can use an existing project as well):